mmfay/PhotoFilters/README.md

-All Functionality of FayFilters work.
-Used Homework3 as base.

-Once Navigated to the folder,
+# PhotoFilters

+## To Compile

 Run the following command to compile

 gcc FayFilters.c BmpProcessor.c PixelProcessor.c -lm -pthread -o reader

+## To Run

-after that, enter the following command to run the program.
-Make sure Images are in the same folder as the program.
+Run the following command to run

-./reader -i test3.bmp -o test3out.bmp -f c
+./reader -i photos/test3.bmp -o test3out.bmp -f c

 -i is the input file,
 -o is the name of the output file.
 Make sure to have .bmp at the end.